Supreme Court conservatives not likely to rule for Democrats in S.C. redistricting

 And the conservative justices, including Roberts, did question the lower court's conclusion that the legislature had targeted Black voters.

-"When race and partisanship are so closely aligned, said, Alito, "it isn't surprising that that when you want to get a district that has a certain Republican percentage," you're going to have fewer Black voters.
+"When race and partisanship are so closely aligned," said Alito, "it isn't surprising that when you want to get a district that has a certain Republican percentage," you're going to have fewer Black voters.

 He and several of the conservatives criticized the NAACP for not producing an alternative map.
 But Justice Elena Kagan, reading from the court's key decision on this point, countered that there is no alternative map requirement.
 It "doesn't exist," she said.